WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 Comments in UNIX (denoted by `#`) are typically ignored.
 But there are exceptions.
-For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it (typically `/bin/bash`).
+For instance, the special `#!` comment at the beginning of scripts specifies what program should be used to run it (typically `/bin/bash`).
 This is required in SLURM so don't leave it out!
 Schedulers like SLURM also have a special comment used to denote special scheduler-specific options.